sbormann/ioBroker.iqontrol/README.md

 * STATE: boolean - if set to true, the program will be started

 ### <img src="img/icons/play.png" width="32"> Scene:
-* STATE: boolean - displayes, if the scene is active.
+* STATE: boolean - displays, if the scene is active.
 If set to true, the scene will be started

 ### <img src="img/icons/button.png" width="32"> Button:
 * STATE: any - any desired type of state
-* SET_VALUE: CONSTANT string - this is a constant (not a linked io-broker-state!) that will be assigned to the STATE if the putton is pressed
+* SET_VALUE: CONSTANT string - this is a constant (not a linked io-broker-state!) that will be assigned to the STATE if the button is pressed

 ### <img src="img/icons/popup.png" width="32"> Popup:
-* STATE: any - can be used to display further informations
+* STATE: any - can be used to display further information
 * URL: CONSTANT string - this url will be opened as iframe inside popup
 * HTML: CONSTANT string - this markup will be displayed inside the popup if no URL is specified